trustwallet/developer/wallet-core/wallet-core-usage.md

-# Wallet Operations Guide
+# Wallet Core Usage Guide

 We present here an overview of the basic wallet operations.
-More detailed, language-specific samples are provided in step-by-step [guides](wallet-core/integration-guide.md).
+Language-specific samples are provided in step-by-step [guides](integration-guide.md).

 The covered basic operations are: